UMNIYAH/Mail-Delivery-Robot/README.md

 Please see appendices B and C of the [Final Report](/documents/Carleton Mail Delivery Robot Report.pdf) for instructions on how to set up and run the project.

+## Simulation Repository

+A repository containing everything necessary to simulate the robot using Gazebo can be found [here](https://github.com/deniscengu/carleton-mail-delivery-robot-gazebo)

 ## Previous Iterations of the Project

 This is a continuation project which builds on the work of past teams.
 You can find the previous iterations of this project here: